 I love staying in serviced apartments.
 I’ve stayed in a luxury serviced apartment in London and thoroughly enjoyed the experience.
 Mostly I like the freedom to come and go, and the extra space; my own sitting room for example.
 The same applied to my Berkeley Suite experience in Bristol; it was a home away from home…to go out sightseeing and experience all Bristol has to offer, and then return home to my own space was wonderful.

-What do the Berkeley Suites – Luxury Serviced Apartments offer?
+What do the Luxury services Berkeley Suites Bristol offer?

 From the minute you step into your Berkeley Suite luxury serviced apartment, a sense of peace washes over you – and I’m not exaggerating.
 The door opens straight into the living space, and unique to Berkeley Suites is the state of the art cinema projector that projects ‘living art’ onto the wall – changing images of nature; no sound…just relaxing, peaceful images that actually make sitting staring at a wall not so crazy!
 Alternatively, it can also show TV channels and you can link your laptop up to it.